 Warrant liabilities consists of the fair value of the Company's outstanding warrants issued to various holders.
-The change in the fair value of the warrant liabilities is primarily driven by changes in the price of the Company's Common Stock.
+The change in the fair value of the warrant liabilities is primarily driven by changes in the price of the Company's warrants traded on Nasdag.